 Identifies and addresses the interests and concerns of all

 Prepares participants for their new lives post-divorce

-As a trained collaborative law attorney, I can help you determine whether your situation could benefit from Illinois collaborative divorce law services.
+As a trained collaborative divorce attorney, I can help you determine whether your situation could benefit from Illinois collaborative divorce law services.
 Contact me for more information and to discuss further the facts and benefits of Collaborative Divorce for your family.
 Feel free to also use our confidential online scheduling system link below.